Compressible subalgebras in II$_1$ factors

-Theorem 2.5 and its Corollary 2.9 show that even this is in fact not possible (at least not with the notion of ``compressibility'' as defined in 2.1): such an assumption on $Q$ makes it impossible for such an $R$-tight complement of $Q$ to exist in $\Cal M$.
-Thus, this approach to CE cannot provide any criterion for a II$_1$ factor to be Connes embeddable.
+Theorem 2.5 and its Corollary 2.9 show that even this is in fact not possible, at least not with the notion of ``compressibility'' as defined in 2.1: such an assumption on $Q$ makes it impossible for an $R$-tight complement of $Q$ to exist in $\Cal M=M\overline{\otimes} \Cal B(\ell^2\Bbb N)$.
+Thus, this approach doesn't seem to be usable towards obtaining criteria for a II$_1$ factor to be Connes embeddable.